top of page

 People are less logo-conscious.
 Spending feels quieter.
 Status feels less performative.
 The rigid dream of buying a house, even if it means decades of loans, doesn’t feel mandatory anymore.

 Life planning feels more mindful.
-Even decisions like having children aren’t made blindly with a “we’ll see when it happens” attitude, especially when it comes to financial responsibility.
+Even decisions like having children aren’t made blindly with a “we’ll see when it happens” attitude, especially regarding financial responsibility.

 Softer Ways Of Living

-People speak up against workplace unfairness more often.
+People are speaking up against workplace unfairness more often.
 There’s less tolerance for bullying.
-More people are in tune with their inner selves.
-Therapy isn’t taboo.
+More individuals are in tune with their inner selves.
+Therapy isn’t taboo anymore.
 Yoga is about mental peace, not trends.

 In Europe, during a sudden power outage caused by a storm, people came out onto the streets, danced together, and turned the pause into a shared moment.